Dark Matter as Incomplete Crystallization: Neutrality, Abundance, and a 1.719 GeV Mass from the Octahedral Void

 2,2,2

 .
-Four qualitative predictions follow from its structural symmetry: absence of first-
+Four qualitative properties follow from its structural symmetry: absence

-order electromagnetic coupling, absence of SU(3) color in the baryonic form, self-conjugate
+of rst-order electromagnetic coupling, absence of the baryonic SU(3) color mechanism,

-(Majorana-type) character, and suppressed first-order radiative cooling.
-The framework pre-
+self-conjugate (Majorana-type) character, and suppressed rst-order radiative cooling.
+The

 2,2,2